 The METimage concept

-The concept for METimage with the rotating telescope was developed and patented by Jena-Optronik.
-The instrument development is currently in the development phase B.
+The concept for METimage was developed and patented by Airbus Defence And Space GmbH and Jena-Optronik GmbH.
+The instrument development is currently in the development phase C.

 The EUMETSAT Polar System